UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

    - Follow the instructions above in the "Running the Program" and "Running the Tests" sections.

 Don't be afraid to explore and make mistakes.
 That's a huge part of the learning process!

+## Future Directions
+Here are some ideas I didn't have time to implement for this project but could be beneficial for a future edition!
+- Identifying available position(s) to add/move a sample
+- Moving a sample from one location to another
+- Searching for samples that fit any queries provided (not just all)

 ## Authors